 Trading platforms can be very simple and geared towards beginners, while others are more complex and suitable for advanced and professional traders, offering highly detailed charting and tools for technical analysis.

-Most established brokers use one or multiple custom designed trading platforms that was built to match their brand identity and the needs of their customer base.
+Most established brokers use one or multiple custom-designed trading platforms that were built to match their brand identity and the needs of their customer base.
 While new traders usually find it more comfortable to use these, advanced traders mostly prefer independent software applications, such as the MetaTrader, as these are highly customizable.

 Which online trading platform is the best for Europeans?

-We believe the list we’ve compiled above represent the best trading platforms for Europeans, but there are several others sites that may be more suitable for your personal needs.
+We believe the list we’ve compiled above represents the best trading platforms for Europeans, but there are several other sites that may be more suitable for your personal needs.
 Regardless of your choice, we recommend you select a broker that is licensed in a tier-one jurisdiction within the European Union.